Jhonathan Díaz: Los Angeles Angels

-Díaz became a free agent following the 2020 season and signed a minor league contract with the Los Angeles Angels.
-He split the 2021 minor league season between the Rocket City Trash Pandas and the Salt Lake Bees, going a combined 5–6 with a 4.01 ERA and 92 strikeouts over 76 1/3 innings.
+On November 17, 2020, Díaz signed a minor league contract with the Los Angeles Angels.
+He started the 2021 season with the Double-A Rocket City Trash Pandas before being promoted to the Triple-A Salt Lake Bees in late August.
+He was a combined 5–6 with a 4.01 ERA and 92 strikeouts over 76 1/3 innings in the minors.